jorguzz/EMG-ASL-Translator/Workshop1_DataCollection/README.md

    python serial_logger.py --port COM4 --baud 115200 --duration 10 --out emg_mock.csv

 ## Notes
-- The scripts are intentionally minimal and pedagogical.
+- The scripts are intentionally simple for learning.
 They will need improvements for production (error handling, robust channel selection, timestamps synced to board).
 - Use `data_logger.py` to standardize CSV format for downstream processing.